SerenityOS/serenity/Documentation/Browser/BrowsingContextsAndNavigables.md

 Each Execution Context holds a Realm and a specific script's context, including the current function and any state required to pause and resume the execution for that context.
 The Realm holds the Global Object for the Execution Context, and any ECMAScript or host-specific intrinsics required to create the desired environment for code to run in.
-More loosely, an Agent is a specification artefact that somewhat maps the execution of a JavaScript script or module to a native thread of execution.
+More loosely, an Agent is a specification artifact that somewhat maps the execution of a JavaScript script or module to a native thread of execution.
 But the specification does so in a way that allows a host/embedder to choose to switch out which Agent is currently executing its running execution context on that native thread, and which Realm within that Agent owns the running execution